TheIconfactory/Tapestry/Documentation/API.md

 Recommended properties:

-  * site: `String` with the primary endpoint for the plugin's API.
+  * site: `String` with the primary endpoint for the connector's API.
 This parameter is used in several different contexts:

   	- If not provided, the user will be prompted for a URL during setup.
 If you are accessing an API with a single endpoint, please provide a value.
 In cases where each instance of the source will need its own site, for example a Mastodon instance or an RSS feed, do not provide a value and let the user set it up.
   	- The value will also be used as a base URL for relative authentication URLs (see the _NOTE_ below).